gshaver82/firebase-quickstart/notes.md

 go to >> settings>> service accounts>> generate new private key put that info into service acount key

-put in database URL if needed.
+put firebase database URL routes index if needed.
  "databaseURL": "",

 when setting up firebase auth